JAMA Study Confirms:

-In the group three, (the women given 50,000 iu injections of vitamin D3 twice a month) calcium intake averaged 962 mg/day, and some of these women were getting as little as 739 mg /day.
+In group three, (the women given 50,000 IU injections of vitamin D3 twice a month) calcium intake averaged 962 mg/day, and some of these women were getting as little as 739 mg /day.
 Again, well below the RDI for calcium intake in postmenopausal women.

 Vitamin K2 – Vitamin D’s Essential Partner that Delivers Calcium to Our Bones – Not Even Mentioned in the JAMA study